Custom eLearning Solutions

 Example:

-A problem‑solving exercise allows finance and program teams to work through cost allocation scenarios involving rent, shared software and shared staff time.
+Solve recurring issues faster by practicing on the same constraints that affect program impact, grant compliance, and donor trust.
 Together they decide which costs are direct or shared and document their decisions in a way that is clear for auditors and understandable for program staff.

 Collaborative Experiences